riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

     For more on the Google Trends exports, see the [section in the plotting documentation][gt_plot_doc]
   * comScore data, WMF overall numbers
-  * Google Consumer Survey and Survey Monkey Audience
+  * Google Consumer Surveys and SurveyMonkey Audience

 See also the [timeline of Wikipedia analytics][ana] that was created as part of this process.